 Nothing sits closer to your skin than your underwear, so why wear smalls that have been made with chemicals, bleaches and all that nasty nonsense?
 This fair trade underwear, made by Rajlakshmi, our cotton producer in India, for the Etiko label in Australia, is made of cotton that has been certified both Organic and Fairtrade, and is the most ethical underwear in the market.

-Women's bikini style in 'Nude' colour, Five sizes available:
+Women's bikini style in 'Latte' colour, Five sizes available:

 Please note that for hygiene reasons underwear can only be returned if it is faulty.

 - You'll be more content knowing the producers and the planet have been treated well.

 - Your cotton goods are free of allergy-causing toxic pesticides and insecticides.

 - You'll enjoy top quality goods from the expert Indian craftspeople at Rajlakshmi.

 - Organic clothing production means no toxic pesticides and insecticides are used in cotton growing.
 That means better health and less debt for the Indian farming families.

 - Traditional cotton growing uses about 60% of all toxic chemicals used in India, so moving to organic production makes a huge difference.